How a Misfit Built a Life That Fits His Family and Maybe Yours

 When the war ended and he reached America at nine years old, he could not speak a single word of English.
 Not one.
 He arrived with a German name, a German accent, and blond hair and blue eyes that marked him before he ever said a word.

-Kids mocked him, spit on him, blamed him for a war he did not start.
-Then came the orphanage: five punishing years of predawn chores, shoveling coal, milking cows, hard labor he never chose.
+Then came the orphanage: five punishing years of predawn chores, shoveling coal into a stove, milking cows, and hard labor he never chose.
 He tried to run away three times.
-Each time they beat him and dragged him back.
+Each time they caught him, beat him, and dragged him back.

 Growing Up Different

 Still, I tagged along with friends who were into sports.
 On a field or court, my hearing loss didn't matter.
 Effort mattered.
 Heart mattered.
 It was the one place where I felt like I could keep up, where the rules made sense, and where nobody cared whether I talked funny or wore something behind my ear.
-Even then, I was still an introvert trying to fit into a world that didn't feel built for me - but sports gave me a small space where I felt like I belonged.
+Even then, I was still an introvert trying to fit into a world that didn't feel built for me, but sports gave me a small space where I felt like I belonged.

 Off to College